Randomized versions of Mazur lemma and Krein-Smulian theorem: A randomized version of Krein- S mulian theorem

 and thus $C^o \cap B_{\varepsilon}^o \subset r(B_{\delta}^o \cap K)$ for all $r\in L^0_{++}$, $r>1$.
 Therefore

 and the proof is complete.

 \end{proof}

-\begin{rem} After writing a first version of this paper, the author knew from Asgar Jamneshan of the works \cite{key-18} and \cite{key-21}.
-So, the author is grateful to Asgar Jamneshan for pointing out these references.

-Namely, K.-T. Eisele and S. Taieb \cite{key-18} proved a version of Krein-\v{S}mulian theorem under the less general structure of $L^\infty$-modules by using a different strategy-proof.

-S. Drapeau et al. \cite{key-21}, in an abstract level, created a new framework, namely the algebra of conditional sets, in which strong stability properties are supposed on all structures, so that, they obtained the Algebra of Conditional Sets, which has a structure of complete Boolean algebra in an analogue way as the algebra of traditional does.
-This framework is related to the $L^0$-theory, in the sense that if we assume the countable concatenation property with uniqueness on a $L^0$-module, we obtain a conditional set.
-In this related context, it was proved a version of Krein-\v{S}mulian theorem.
+\begin{rem} After writing the first version of this paper, the author knew from Asgar Jamneshan of the work \cite{key-21}.
+So, the author is grateful to Asgar Jamneshan for pointing out this reference.
+S. Drapeau et al. \cite{key-21}, in an abstract level, introduced the algebra of conditional sets, in which strong stability properties are assumed on all structures.
+This framework is related to the $L^0$-theory, in the sense that if we assume stability properties with uniqueness on an $L^0$-module, we obtain a conditional set.
+In this context, it was proved a version of Krein-\v{S}mulian theorem with a different strategy-proof.
 However we would like to emphasize that we work under weaker stability properties.
-For instance, the relative countable concatenation property does assume the existence of a countable concatenation.
-Besides, briefly speaking, topologies used here does not need to be a 'stable family' in the sense that, as proposed in \cite{key-7}.
-We could show examples and further explanations, but conditional set theory is an extensive theoretical development, and there is no room in this paper for including more details. \end{rem}
+For instance, the relative stability assumes neither the existence nor the uniqueness of a concatenation.
+Besides, briefly speaking, topologies used here does not need to be a 'stable family' in the sense proposed by \cite{key-21}.
+For instance, the weak topologies employed for the randomized Mazur's lemma and Krein-\v{S}mulian theorem proved here are not necessarily stable families.
+In fact, Example \ref{ex: weakTop} shows that the weak topology employed is not stable, and is strictly weaker than its stable version.